Sales Tax Information

 When a vehicle is leased in Utah off the reservation by an enrolled tribal member but the primary property location is the reservation the lease is not subject to tax.

-Any transfers between a trust and its beneficiaries, trustees or members would be subject to sales tax, if all of the following conditions are met:
+Any vehicle transfers between a trust and its beneficiaries, trustees or members are subject to sales tax, if:

-1. The trust has been established as a separate legal entity;
+1. the trust is established as a separate legal entity;

-2. There is an actual transfer of ownership of the vehicle; and
+2. there is an actual transfer of vehicle ownership; and

-3. There is consideration given or received in exchange for the vehicle.
+3. anything of value is received in exchange for the vehicle.

 Translation